 Santa Barbara, California

-Just under two hours northwest of Los Angeles, Santa Barbara is the kind of getaway destination perfect for beach strolls and canyon hikes.
-Celebrity sightings are common here (Prince Harry and Meghan Markle, Jennifer Lopez and Oprah Winfrey are among the area's most notable residents), while the real attraction is its upscale yet relaxed beach town energy.
-Stroll the State Street Promenade for unique shops, artisanal food and wine stores and plenty of outdoor dining options.
-Follow State Street all the way to West Beach where the more adventurous can rent kayaks and stand-up paddleboards and those just out for a great view can stroll Stearns Wharf.
+Just under two hours northwest of Los Angeles, Santa Barbara is a getaway destination perfect for beach strolls and canyon hikes.
+Celebrity sightings are common here (Prince Harry, Meghan Markle, Jennifer Lopez and Oprah Winfrey are among the area’s most notable residents), yet the real attraction is its upscale yet relaxed beach-town energy.
+Stroll the State St Promenade for unique shops, artisan food and wine stores, plus plenty of outdoor dining options.
+Follow it all the way to West Beach, where the more adventurous can rent kayaks and stand-up paddleboards and those just out for a great view can stroll Stearns Wharf.

 Key West, Florida

-Key West is at the furthest end of the Florida Keys, with its own culture that is distinctly more edgy and eclectic than its neighbors to the south.
-This southernmost point on the continental USA is a 7-square-mile oasis of famed literary history, fresh seafood and plenty of hopping bars.
-Among the top things to do, don't pass up the chance to sail during sunset, visit The Ernest Hemingway Home and marvel at the many colors at the Key West Butterfly and Nature Conservatory.
+At the furthest end of the Florida Keys, Key West has a celebrated culture that attracts sun seekers from all over the USA.
+The 7-sq-mile oasis offers famed literary history, fresh seafood and plenty of hopping bars.
+Don’t pass up the chance to set sail during sunset, visit the Ernest Hemingway House and marvel at the many colors at the Key West Butterfly & Nature Conservatory.

 Palm Springs, California

-Palm Springs has its own type of cool going on year-round, but it’s rarely the type that shows up on the thermometer.
-Winter nights can have a bit of the dry cold of the desert, but the average high temperature never dips below 70°F. Palm Springs as a winter oasis is hardly a well-kept secret: it’s high season around the Coachella Valley, but the variety of old-school motor court motels and mid-century modern rentals for your private pool parties means there are options.
-For those craving a bit more activity than poolside lounging, Joshua Tree National Park and the oddball charm of the Salton Sea (with sights like the International Banana Museum) are less than an hour away.
+Palm Springs has its own type of cool going on year-round – but it’s rarely the type that registers on the thermometer.
+Winter nights can have a bit of the dry cold of the desert, yet the average high temperature never dips below 70°F. Palm Springs as a winter oasis is hardly a well-kept secret, and though it’s high season around the Coachella Valley, the variety of old-school motor court motels and mid-century-modern rentals for private pool parties means there are always accommodations options.
+For those craving a bit more activity than poolside lounging, breathtaking Joshua Tree National Park and the oddball charm of the Salton Sea (with sights like the International Banana Museum) are less than an hour away.

 St John, US Virgin Islands

 Looking for warm weather and the feeling that you’re a long, long way from home?
-St John might fit the bill.
+St John in the US Virgin Islands might fit the bill.
 Virgin Islands National Park covers two-thirds of the island, preserving many miles of shoreline as well as underwater reef habitats.
 Traveling with kids?
 Try Maho Bay, known for its shallow, calm waters popular among snorkelers and green sea turtles.

 New Orleans, Louisiana

-The Hawaiian Islands do get more rain in winter, and they do get a bit cooler.
-But let’s be real: the ‘cooler’ winter in Kihei means an average high of 81°F instead of 87°F. Kihei gets 276 days of sun a year, on average.
-A parka won’t be necessary.
-There are a few simple tips for picking a spot in Hawaii over the winter: 1.
-Stick to the south and west coasts of each island to maximize your chances of sunny days; 2.
-Winter surf can be stronger, but there are always gentler options, like Kalepolepo Beach Park for kids, or Ulua Beach for top-notch snorkeling; 3.
-Fares peak over the holidays, but there are always deals in early winter before spring break, particularly to Oahu and Maui where most direct flights arrive.
+The Hawaiian Islands do get more rain in winter, and things do get a bit cooler, it’s true.
+But let’s be real: the “cooler” winter in Kihei means an average high of 81°F instead of 87°F, with 276 days of sun a year.
+So a parka won’t be necessary.
+There are a few simple tips for visiting Maui in winter.
+Stick to the south and west coasts to maximize your chances of sunny days.
+Avoid stronger surf by heading to gentler beaches, like Kalepolepo Beach Park for kids or Ulua Beach for top-notch snorkeling.
+Skip the holiday crowds and seek out a deal in early winter, before spring break.
+Then sit back, and soak in the sun.

-For sun-seekers heading to Georgia, you could do quite well by stopping in Savannah and never leaving.
-But head just a little further out to the coast to find a world of barrier islands and twisting waterways to explore.
-Tybee Island and its popular beaches sits just a half-hour drive from Savannah, the start of a string of subtropical islands dangling down the coast of Georgia, all with mild winter weather, but each with its own personality.
 Sapelo Island is home to a small village of Geechee, descendants of Africans who were enslaved on the plantations on the island until the 19th century.
 Nature lovers can book wildlife tours of Sapelo’s estuaries through the Sapelo Island National Estuarine Research Reserve Visitors Center.
-Historic, multicultural Brunswick serves as the gateway to Georgia’s Golden Isles, including resorty St. Simons, and Jekyll Island, historically a playground for the wealthiest American families.
+Historic, multicultural Brunswick serves as the gateway to Georgia’s Golden Isles, including resorty St Simons, and Jekyll Island, historically a playground for the wealthiest American families.